Paris Tourist Card

 Discover Paris hassle-free with the Paris Digital Pass.
 With the fast track entry benefits, you save hours standing in line at the Louvre Museum and the Eiffel Tower.
 Experience the sights of Paris from a boat during a cruise on the Seine River, also included in your Paris City Card.
 Add to this 10% discount on other attractions, museums and excursions and you understand that the Paris Pass is the best way to enjoy Paris and save both time and money at the same time.

-The Paris City Card is the perfect way to customize your city trip.
+The Paris Tourist Card is the perfect way to customize your city trip.
 The big advantage is that the Paris Card is not limited to 24 or 48 hours or has other restrictions.
 You decide what you want to visit and when so that you can enjoy the sights and attraction in Paris at your own pace.

 Fast Track Entry

 Don’t waste time standing in line and skip straight to the front of queues.
 You enjoy fast track entry to some of the most popular museums and attractions including the Louvre and the Eiffel Tower.
 Just show your ticket and jump to the front line!
 You’ll go up the Eiffel Tower with an expert, English-speaking guide.
 With the ticket to the Louvre you also have access to the Eugène Delacroix Museum.